ksreeja993/AutosRus_Assignment/README.md

 ![t-test](./Images/Image4.png)

 ## Deliverable4:
+## Study Design: MechaCar vs Competition
 Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
 For each statistical analysis, you’ll write a summary interpretation of the findings.

 * An additional metric is horsepower, a smaller engine size results in a higher mile per gallon.

 * The null hypothesis would be there is no statistical difference while the alternate hypothesis is a difference.

+* T-test can be used to test the hypothesis.

+* the data used would be the MechaCar csv file.